GlaszArt

 Hummingbirds Leave Back Yards in Late Summer

 The farther hummingbirds have to migrate, the sooner they start their journey.
 As I mentioned, I saw the last of my ruby-throated hummingbirds had left on the eleventh of this month.
 You may it interested to learn that there is a natural order to things as hummingbirds leave for migration.
 Adult males are the first to leave, followed by the females, and then the immature birds.
 There of course is a natural logic to this practice.
 This way, males do not have to compete for dwindling natural food sources.
-This allows for the immature birds to have enough time to gain the necessary fat stores before they begin their great journey south for their very first time.
+This allows the immature birds to have enough time to gain the necessary fat stores before they begin their great journey south for their very first time.
 This practice also allows for more food accessibility in a staggered fashion for more food accessibility along their migration route.

 How You Can Help Migrating Hummingbirds